Snorman-zzz/Reviews/README.md

 # Reviews API
-Supports operations for writing reviews and listing reviews for a product but with no sorting or filtering.
+Supports operations for writing reviews and listing reviews for a product.

 ### Prerequisites
 MySQL needs to be installed and configured.
 Instructions provided separately.